A-class

 This class created the paradigm for submarine design worldwide.
 Its "advanced" qualities were undeniable and it became a standard on which many countries judged their own designs.
 Direct copies were purchased by the navies of the United Kingdom, Japan, and Russia.
 Although quickly superseded by rapid technological developments, the A-class legacy lasts to the present day.

-This class originally carried the names of fish/marine and stinging creatures.
+This class originally carried the names of fish/marine life and stinging creatures.
 On November 17, 1911 they were all renamed into the A-class.
 Additionally, on July 17, 1920 the boats remaining on the Navy List (either active or reserve) had their designations changed from the general submarine series into the SS series.
 Plunger had been stricken from the Navy List in 1913 and thus was never officially redesignated.

 Plunger/A-1 (Submarine No. 2)